President Jokowi asks students to become PKK volunteers to deal with Covid-19 | ExBulletin

 Quoted by Tribunnews.com, Saturday (10/7/2021), as to its capacity, the emergency hospital Wisma Haji Pondok Gede has 900 beds for isolated patients.

-Read also : Jokowi inaugurates Wisma Haji Covid-19 hospital which will be used tomorrow Saturday

-In addition, there are also 50 intensive care units (ICUs) and 40 Intensive care unit (HCU).
+In addition, there are 50 intensive care units (ICU) and 40 intensive care units (HCU).

+The preparation of this emergency hospital has been completed, given the peak of cases of confirmed Covid-19 patients, which has increased in recent weeks.

+This article originally appeared on Tribunnews.com with the title President Jokowi asks students to become PKK volunteers to deal with Covid-19

 Sources